coldscientist/OLWPasteAs/README.md

 It is worth mentioning that **64-bit Notepad++ does not support Plugin Manager and NPPExport**.

-# Compilling
+# Building

-Compilling the code with Visual Studio or MSBuild will produce a DLL called `WLWPasteAs.dll`.
+Building the code with Visual Studio or MSBuild will produce a DLL called `WLWPasteAs.dll`.

 1. You'll need to edit `WLWPasteAs\WLWPasteAs.vbproj` file and change `RtfPipe` and `OpenLiveWriter.Api` Reference directory with your Open Live Writer installation directory.
-1. You can compile the code through Visual Studio or through MSBuild (doesn't require Visual Studio) typing the following command at **Command prompt**:
+1. You can build the code through Visual Studio or through MSBuild (doesn't require Visual Studio) typing the following command at **Command prompt**:

 ```
 C:\Windows\Microsoft.NET\Framework\v4.0.30319\msbuild.exe "C:\Users\hp\Documents\GitHub\OLWPasteAs\WLWPasteAs.sln"